daosgava/daosgava/README.md

 ## Profile 👨🏻‍💻

 Experienced software developer with a degree in multimedia engineering and more than eight years of experience configuring, building, and supporting applications written in Javascript on the client and server side.
-In recent years, my technology stack has evolved to include React, NodeJS, Typescript, and GraphQL.
+In recent years, my technology stack has evolved to include React, Vue, NodeJS, Typescript, and GraphQL.

 I'm proficient in communicating and collaborating with other teams from around the world, and I'm a very disciplined and hard worker who's constantly willing to help and learn from others.